ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 Full emulation of the EVM within another VM, even when possible, comes with a considerable overhead in terms of performance.
-Bytecode transpilation, i.e. direct translation to a different underlying set of instructions, while preserving the same semantics can be a better solution and of the EOF's ambitious goals is to make it easier to achieve.
+Bytecode transpilation, i.e. direct translation to a different underlying set of instructions, while preserving the same semantics can be a better solution and one of EOF's ambitious goals is to make it easier to achieve.

 The fact that contracts can currently inspect their own implementation details, such as the